genesis-release-r-ccs/genesis_website/_tutorials/genesis_tutorial_12.3_2022.md

 In this tutorial, we illustrate how to perform and analyze the replica exchange with solute tempering (REST) simulations for alanine tri-peptide.
-REST was originally developed by Berne et al. [^1], [^2] to improve the performance of temperature replica exchange MD (T-REMD) simulations.
-Instead of increase the temperature of the whole system, temperature of the "solute" region is virtually increased.
+REST was originally developed by Berne et al.[^1]<sup>,</sup> [^2] to improve the performance of temperature replica exchange MD (T-REMD) simulations.
+Instead of increasing the temperature of the whole system, temperature of the "solute" region is virtually increased.
 This modification significantly reduces the required number of replicas.
-In GENESIS, new scheme of REST, referred to as generalized REST (gREST) [^3], is implemented.
+In GENESIS, new scheme of REST, referred to as generalized REST (gREST),[^3] is implemented.
 In gREST, the solute region is defined as a part of a molecule and/or a part of the potential energy terms.
 The rational choice of the solute region in the gREST framework effectively limits the energy space covered in REST and reduces the number of required